Process, Roles and Responsibilities

 - Dan Munsch, Office of General Counsel

 - Matt Nagel, Marketing and Communications

 - David Quinn, Office of the Vice President for Research

 - Andrew Reilly, Campus Design and Facilities Development

 - Stan Waddell, Computing Services

-The requirements for returning to campus are informed by an up-to-date understanding of the requirements for social distancing, testing, contact tracing, temperature checks, cleaning protocols and other best practices.
+The requirements for returning to campus are informed by an up-to-date understanding of the requirements for social distancing, testing, contact tracing, cleaning protocols and other best practices.
 The requirements will also include recommended capacity/density limitations for individual buildings and spaces.